Sangster International Airport: Divestment and expansion

 Over the years, the upgrading process was a continuous one, ultimately the facility had grown into the larger of the three international airports in Jamaica, handling approximately 3.7 million passengers per annum in 2007, and had seen an increase in passenger and aircraft movement in 2009.
 The management and partners of the airport have been trying to seek passengers from Asia, but the project stalled in 2010.

 Since January 2001, plans have been executed to expand the airport to the status of a world-class airport.
 The new eastern concourse of the Sangster International Airport (SIA) (the result of phases 1A and 1B) was officially opened in December 2005.
 Phase two was then due to begin towards the end of 2006; however because the economic conditions were favourable and the tourist trade in Jamaica is increasing, phase two was brought forward to January 2006.

 A planned expansion of the main runway was in a preparation phase, but due to poor economic conditions, the runway expansion project was stopped indefinitely in 2012.
 This expansion would have afforded the airport a fully functioning 10000 ft runway to accommodate large aircraft.
-MBJ Airports Limited also commissioned a new customs hall, arrivals lobby and transportation center in March 2007.
+MBJ Airports Limited also commissioned a new customs hall, arrivals lobby and transportation centre in March 2007.
 Since then, further expansion and renovation projects such as the relocation of the immigration hall and duty-free mall have been launched and were completed in September 2008.
 This increased the handling capacity to nine million passengers per annum.
 Plans are also in place for the relocation of the tower and the domestic terminal.

 In 2006, there was a change in management at the airport following the change in the consortium that operates this facility.
-Relations between the new management and unions have been difficult, with a strike in November 2007 and in November 2009.
+Relations between the new management and unions have been difficult, with strikes in November 2007 and in November 2009.

 The airport won the World Travel Awards' "Caribbean's Leading Airport" for the years 2005, and 2009 to 2017.